Cache-to-Cache: Direct Semantic Communication Between Large Language Models: Method

 \subsubsection{Cache Enrichment Oracle}

-To validate the benefit of cache enrichment, we first explore whether the semantic quality of a \emph{fixed-length} question KV-Cache can be improved without increasing cache size.
+To validate the benefit of cache enrichment, we first explore whether the semantic quality of KV-Cache can be improved without increasing its size.
 Few-shot prompting suggests this might work: providing \emph{exemplars} $E$ before the \emph{question} $X$ often improves accuracy.
 But does this arise from attending to more context tokens, or from $E$ enriching how $X$ is embedded in KV-Cache?

 We evaluate this via three setups: (1) \textit{Direct}: prefill on $X$ only and decode with $\mathcal{C}(X)$; (2) \textit{Few-shot}: prefill on $E \oplus X$ and decode with $\mathcal{C}(E \oplus X)$ (longer cache); (3) \textit{Oracle}: prefill on $E \oplus X$ but \emph{discard} the exemplar segment and keep only the question-aligned slice